Nominative Determinism: Yes, That's His Real Name

 Two names in high positions in the British legal system are exceedingly appropriate.
 Igor Judge (pictured) is the current Lord Chief Justice of England and Wales, which means he is the chief judge.
 You my think of him as Judge Judge, but please address him as Lord Judge.
 John Laws is the British Lord Justice of Appeal, which is also a judge position.
 I'm not sure whether addressing him as Lord Justice or Lord Laws is more correct, since the case of Igor Judge is no help in figuring it out.
 Over here in America, Jennifer Justice is a music industry lawyer.
 The most awesome legal name I know belongs to Royal Canadian Mounted Police officer Law Power.
 Image by Wikipedia user Bencherlite.

-Dr. Gary Alter is a plastic surgeon and urologist, which qualifies him to do gender reassignment surgery, as well as the more common cosmetic and reconstructive procedures.
-Dr. Russell Brain was an eminent British neurologist who wrote about the brain and edited a medical journal dedicated to neurology called Brain.
+is a plastic surgeon and urologist, which qualifies him to do gender reassignment surgery, as well as the more common cosmetic and reconstructive procedures.

 SCIENCE & ACADEMIA

 is an acoustical and vibration engineer, who once had

-Professor Peter Jonathan Fryer is the head of the chemical engineering department at the University of Birmingham.
+is the head of the chemical engineering department at the University of Birmingham.
 His field of research is the food industry.
-James W. Dean is not a movie star, but the dean of the Kenan-Flagler Business School at UNC.
-You can call him Dean Dean.

 David Quick is a journalist in Charleston, South Carolina.
 That's because you can't really make a living running marathons, which is what he also does -and he writes about running!
 As a business reporter, Louise Story writes stories for the New York Times.